tdkehoe/Cloud-Functions-for-Firebase-Tutorial/README.md

 ### Set up emulators

 You might be asked to set up the emulators in the middle of setting up TypeScript.
-Select `Firestore` and `Storage`.
+Select `Firestore`, 'Functions`, and `Storage`.

 ### Update npm packages and `package.json` (optional)

-Check what version was installed.
+You should have two `package.json` files, one for your app or front-end framework and one for your Cloud Functions.

 ```
-tsc -v
+MyProject/`package.json` // app or front-end framework
+MyProject/functions/`package/json` // Cloud Functions
 ```

-Check what version of Firebase packages you have.
+In your `functions` folder, check your npm packages versions:

 ```
 npm list